 What to do about perinatal depression

-Perinatal depression is able to be treated, and there are a lot of things you can do if you think you might have symptoms of perinatal depression.
-The first thing is to ask for help as soon as possible.
+If you think you might have symptoms of perinatal depression, ask for help as soon as possible.
 Visit your GP, or talk to a maternal and child health nurse about how you’re feeling.
-They’ll work with you to figure out what’s going on.
-With their help, treating and managing your symptoms will be much easier and quicker.
+They’ll work with you to figure out what’s going on, and what options for support and treatment are appropriate for you.
+Other things you can try include:

-- Ask your partner, friends and family for emotional support, and for help around the house and with the baby.
+- Ask your partner, friends or family for emotional support, and for help around the house and with the baby.

 - Don’t be too hard on yourself.
-Try not to compare yourself and your baby to other mothers and babies.
+Try not to compare yourself and your baby to other parents and babies.
 Everyone is different.

-- Try to spend at least 30 minutes a day taking care of yourself.
+- Try to arrange for some help at least 30 minutes a day, so that you can take a short break and practise taking care of yourself.
 Do things to relax or that you enjoy.
-Reading a book while leaving the dirty dishes in the sink can be very therapeutic.